CDSL – Negative Operating Leverage Kicking In

 Warrenji may have been thinking about CDSL.

-While being a late entrant, CDSL (commenced operations in 1999) in the recent past has gained considerate market share over NSDL (started operations in 1996) in terms of demat accounts.
-CDSL has 63 million demat accounts and compares with 26 million demat accounts for NSDL.
-In terms of market share, CDSL thus, enjoys c.
-70% of overall demat account accounts as of March 2022.
-On an incremental basis since March 2020, CDSL’s market share stood at 85% riding the increase in market share of discount brokerages.
-CDSL had 580 depository participants (DP) catered through 21,000+ service centres and compares with 277 DPs in case of NSDL.
+While being a late entrant, CDSL (commenced operations in 1999) recently has gained considerable market share over NSDL (started operations in 1996) in terms of demat accounts.
+CDSL has ~70 million demat accounts and compares with ~30 million demat accounts for NSDL.
+In terms of market share, CDSL thus enjoys c.
+70% of overall demat account accounts as of June 2022.
+On an incremental basis since March 2020, CDSL’s market share stood at 85% riding the increase in the market share of discount brokerages.
+CDSL had 580 depository participants (DP) catered through 21,000+ service centers and compares with 277 DPs in the case of NSDL.

-The low operating cost, lower networth criteria for depository participant (DP), and technology investments are some of the reasons that have possibly attributed to CDSL gaining market share.
+The low operating cost, lower net worth criteria for depository participants (DP), and technology investments are some of the reasons that have possibly attributed to CDSL gaining market share.
 Hence, most of the new discount brokerages have gone with CDSL.
-Another shot in the arm for CDSL was the management challenges (after exit of Chitra Ramakrishna) at NSE which led to lower focus on NSDL.
+Another shot in the arm for CDSL was the management challenges (after the exit of Chitra Ramakrishna) at NSE which led to a lower focus on NSDL.

-CDSL’s transaction charges, which are more linked to number of debit transactions, are more attractive than those of NSDL.
-While NSDL charges a flat rate of INR 4.50 per debit transaction irrespective of the DP’s total monthly transaction bill amount, CDSL has a slab-based tariff structure which leads to lower value.
+CDSL’s transaction charges, which are more linked to several debit transactions, are more attractive than those of NSDL.
+While NSDL charges a flat rate of INR 4.50 per debit transaction irrespective of the DP’s total monthly transaction bill amount, CDSL has a slab-based tariff structure which leads to a lower value.

 Key revenue sources for CDSL are:

-Transaction charges (32% of revenue in Q4FY22) - Transaction charge for the depositories are directly related to the delivery-based transactions in the cash market and is a factor of number of shares traded, active beneficiary accounts, and overall investor sentiments.
+Transaction charges (30% of revenue in Q2FY23) - Transaction charge for the depositories are directly related to the delivery-based transactions in the cash market and is a factor in the number of shares traded, active beneficiary accounts, and overall investor sentiments.

-Online data services: CDSL through its subsidiary, CDSL Ventures Limited (CVL) is into the business of KYC services for the capital market intermediaries including mutual funds.
+Online data services: CDSL through its subsidiary, CDSL Ventures Limited (CVL) is in the business of KYC services for capital market intermediaries including mutual funds.
 CVL is the first ever registered KRA entity with SEBI and had around 60% market share

-IPO/Corporate Charges (5% of revenue in Q4FY22): CDSL charges INR 2 per folio for verification of subscriptions and INR 10 per folio for allotment to the issuing company in the year of issuance.
+IPO/Corporate Charges (9% of revenue in Q1FY23): CDSL charges INR 2 per folio for verification of subscriptions and INR 10 per folio for allotment to the issuing company in the year of issuance.

 Key Moats are: